venk404/budgetbee/CODE_GUIDELINES.md

 ## Primary branch

 We use `main` branch as the primary branch.
 At no point should you break the main branch.
 In case, the `main` branch breaks, fixing it should be prioritized.

+## Serialization / Deserialization

+All dates when sent from client to server should be in ISO format (yyyy-mm-dd).
+This includes query params, request body, url paths, etc.

+all types for api endpoints are named as follows
+<method><obj><type>

+PostCategoryQueryParams
+PostCategoriesResponseBody

+types are QueryParams, ResponseBody, Request